Luk3210/Template-Datapack/README.md

-***When you use this template, feel free to delete the README.md file and the license and replace them with your own :)***
+***When you use this template, feel free to delete the README.md file and the license and replace them with your own. :)***

 Have you ever spent three hours fixing a datapack because of a Minecraft Update?
 Well, I have!